Permitting Overview Permit and Development Portal Responsibilities of Permit Holders Newsracks Pushcart Vending Violations Helpful Contacts

 - Business owners requesting multiple minor encroachment permits for use of public space at one location, for one business, can use one Proof of Insurance to cover all minor encroachment requests as long as the City is additionally insured under the policy.

-- Individual publishers or distributors requesting permits for use of public spaces may produce a single copy of Proof of Insurance for placing newsracks in multiple locations.
+- Individual publishers or distributors requesting permits for use of public spaces may produce a single copy of Proof of Insurance for newsracks or pushcart vending in multiple locations.

 - Permit holders and their employees must comply with the applicable permit standards and procedures.